S3 method for class 'svyplan_n'

 • n_mean: var, mu, moe, cv, alpha, N, deff, resp_rate

-• power_prop: p1, p2, n, power, alpha, N, deff, sides, overlap, rho, resp_rate (excluding the solved-for parameter)
+• power_prop: p1, p2, n, power, alpha, N, deff, alternative, overlap, rho, resp_rate (excluding the solved-for parameter).
+Not supported for objects with vector n.

 • prec_prop: p, n, alpha, N, deff, resp_rate